Nithin-de/ClaimConnect-Microservices/README.md

 ## Overview

 ClaimConnect is a microservices-based insurance claim processing system developed using Spring Boot and Spring Cloud.
-The application streamlines the claim approval process between hospitals, patients, and insurance companies through secure and scalable backend services.
+The application streamlines the insurance claim lifecycle between hospitals, patients, and insurance companies through secure, scalable, and distributed backend services.

+## Project Status

+Completed

 ## Architecture